rogeralloymagnetic/tfa/README.txt

 #### Fallback plugins

-With multiple valdiation plugins installed, TFA can be setup to handle fallback options for a user going through the TFA process.
+With multiple validation plugins installed, TFA can be setup to handle fallback options for a user going through the TFA process.
 For example, let's say a user has setup SMS code delivery and TOTP via Google Authenticator app on their phone.
 In the situation that the user has deleted the Authenticator app they